Louise Lasser: Saturday Night Live host

 On July 24, 1976, Lasser hosted the penultimate episode of Saturday Night Live's first season.
-Her performance is best known for her opening monologue in which she re-creates a Mary Hartman-esque nervous breakdown and locks herself in her dressing room.
+Her performance is best known for her opening monologue in which she re-created a Mary Hartman-esque nervous breakdown and locked herself in her dressing room.
 She is then coaxed out by Chevy Chase/Land Shark and the promise of appearing on the cover of Time.
 Some reports claim that Lasser's erratic behavior on the show led to her being the first person banned from SNL.
 Chase accused her of "solipsism", and SNL writer Michael O'Donoghue called her "clinically berserk" and allegedly walked off that week's installment in disgust.
-O'Donoghue did concede that Lasser "was a nice woman going through a few problems, but I wanted to force her to eat her goddamn pigtails at gunpoint."
+O'Donoghue did concede that Lasser "was a nice woman going through a few problems, but I wanted to force her to eat her goddamn pigtails at gunpoint".

-Lasser denies that she was ever forbidden to come back.
-According to Lasser, she was initially told she would be able to write her own material, but that promise was later reneged, and she also refused to do sketches she deemed "salacious"; one in particular featured Lasser and Gilda Radner as teenagers talking about male genitalia.
+Lasser denied that she was ever forbidden to come back.
+According to Lasser, she was initially told she would be able to write her own material, but that promise was later withdrawn, and she also refused to do sketches she deemed "salacious"; one in particular featured Lasser and Gilda Radner as teenagers talking about male genitalia.
 Ultimately, Jane Curtin appeared in the sketch with Radner instead.
-Lasser also asserts that her SNL antics, which include stream-of-consciousness rambling (typical of her Mary Hartman character), were "on purpose" and that Lorne Michaels pulled repeats of the broadcast only at her manager's request because her manager was not fond of the whole affair, including the final segment in which the actress sat onstage to discuss her rise to fame and the dollhouse incident.
-Lasser mostly performs by herself on the program but also appears in a vignette with a dog at a table.
+Lasser also asserted that her SNL antics, which included stream-of-consciousness rambling (typical of her Mary Hartman character), were "on purpose" and that Lorne Michaels pulled repeats of the broadcast only at her manager's request because her manager was not fond of the whole affair, including the final segment in which the actress sat onstage to discuss her rise to fame and the dollhouse incident.
+Lasser mostly performed by herself on the program but also appears in a vignette with a dog at a table.